Data Protection – Are We Focused on the Correct Areas?

 Roughly six years ago I was introduced to Digital Guardian Secure Collaboration

 What impressed me at the time – even as new sharing methods were emerging – was that it was focused on the data and really didn’t care about where it was going.
 It didn’t care because as a solution it’s always focused on who has access to the information, not what repository the information is sitting in.
 Even if it was accidentally put in a public share of some form, you’d need to be granted rights to the file to see the information.

 This is helpful in a lot of instances.
 If someone makes a mistake, like removing the rights of the person that received the file or if the person that received it never had rights in the first place.
 If someone sends company property home, either when leaving the company or prior to, you can remove their rights to that sensitive material too.

 And that nefarious person?
 Anyone from the SOC can remove their rights.
 They can even track who opened the file with a neatly recorded chain of custody.

 Sure, but generally with encryption once the receiver has decrypted the file, they can do whatever they want; the toothpaste is out of the tube and there is no way to put it back.
 It checks permissions each time the file is opened, so if rights need to change, you can do it with immediate impact.

 Our industry in general has deployed offenses for known issues but how can you look beyond what you know and best prepare for the unknown issues you may not have data on?
 How can you deploy a strategy for the data loss you never see?

 Simple.
-Use a strategy including Vera that can not only show you but allow you to put additional security in areas that you didn’t realize were weak points.
+Use a strategy including Digital Guardian Secure Collaboration that can not only show you but allow you to put additional security in areas that you didn’t realize were weak points.

 Just like Abraham Wald and the military during World War II, are we solving for the right problem in the right way or just reacting to what we see?
 In the security industry we often refer to the unknown knowns.
 That’s where we can learn from Abraham.